mbanks01/DSD-image-project/README.md

 - Transforms are stackable, combinations
 - Hue modification, brightness control, etc.

+Looking back on our adjusted goals, we were able to accomplish the following:
+- [X] Read "simulated" binary image
+- [X] Implement 8-bit colors
+- [X] Implement 8x8 resolution image
+- [X] Implement image processing functions

 Overall, this project used our knowledge of FPGAs and VHDL to implement an image output with transformations on input.
+We were able to successfully implement are goals, and have documentation for future implementations.

 ## Timeline (12/16/2023 - 12/20/2023)
 (12/16/2023) - Development of RGB compatibility